adamtow/control-blackmagic-cam-shortcuts/docs/index.md

 # Shortcuts for controlling the Blackmagic Camera App on iOS

+## Documentation

+Learn the background behind and [how to use these shortcuts to control the Blackmagic Camera app on iOS](https://labs.mixeffect.app/2024/02/remotely-control-blackmagic-cam-for-ios).

+## Control Blackmagic Cam

+These shortcuts are used to control the Blackmagic Camera app on iOS.
+Pass a valid JSON object to the Control Blackmagic Cam app, and it will parse each field and send it to the appropriate shortcut for controlling the camera.

+Or, you can send a text input to the individual shortcuts to the specific function of the Blackmagic Camera app on iOS.

 - [Control Blackmagic Cam](/control-blackmagic-cam-shortcuts/shortcuts/control-blackmagic-cam)
 - [Control Blackmagic Cam: Lens](/control-blackmagic-cam-shortcuts/shortcuts/control-blackmagic-cam-lens)
 - [Control Blackmagic Cam: Focus](/control-blackmagic-cam-shortcuts/shortcuts/control-blackmagic-cam-focus)